 How YUMI works

 This Multi OS or Multisystem bootable USB media creation tool can be used to store multiple bootable ISO or Image files on one USB flash drive or (UFD).
 Then, during computer startup (assuming you have set your computer to boot from the flash drive), you can navigate from an organized folder structure and choose which one to boot from.
-Bootable distributions and tools can also be uninstalled or removed with the frontend of this tool.
+Live Linux bootable USB distributions and tools can also be uninstalled or removed with the frontend of this tool.

 What is a bootable USB?